 Melodyne uses a Polyphonic algorithm to identify and extract vocals from a song.
 It is best for a stereo-mixed version.
 Let's learn how.

 How to Separate Vocals from Background Music in Melodyne

 Step 1.
 Download, install and open the latest version Melodyne.

 Step 2.
 Add the audio file into the dashboard, click on transfer to let the editor analyze your audio.
 Make sure that Polyphonic algorithm has been chosen.

 Step 3.
-Wait until you see a collection of note blobs and watch them, and find some regulation, and try to detect which is the vocal track according to the approximate pitch range.
+Wait until you see a collection of note blobs and watch them, find some regulation, and try to detect which is the vocal track according to the approximate pitch range.
 Regularly, they are the bigger blobs since the vocals are usually louder.
 Listen to them to make sure.

 Step 4.
 Delete the blobs that carry vocals.